zaiisao/Documentation/en/Interactive Broadcast/1_to_1_class_overview.md

 - Whiteboard: You can add a whiteboard to an online classroom, which can be used to write things down, share a Powerpoint slide, and share the H5 animation courseware.
 - Screen share: Agora supports the teacher sharing the screen, courseware materials, and notes with the student.
 - Recording: You can even embed recording in your class with our on-premise recording or cloud recording service.

+**Easy-to-use backend service**

+Agora provides Agora Edu Cloud Service for developers who are not familiar with backend development, enabling them to implement features including classroom information management and permission control by calling RESTful APIs.

 **Traceability**